aroralanuk/echidna-streaming-series/part2/README.md

 Because Staker is a Hardhat project, before being able to fuzz it with Echidna, you have to install its dependencies.

 Make sure you have npm installed.

 Once you are in the Staker directory run `npm install`.

+## Notes

+- Property based fuzz testing, property as "truthy" values.
+- How do we define expected behavior?
+- Function level vs system level - stateless and isolated vs needs deep understanding
+- abdkMath - signed bit, integer and fraction (1 - 63 - 64) num int128, denom - 2^64
+- doesn't make sense to test the basic operations but instead follow the alegrabic properties
+- assciative and inverse of add-sub
+- get creative to figure out what can break
+- use event emission to debug

+- pre-conditions are the barriers to entry
+- action - what you are testing
+- post-conditions - happy vs not happy paths - (try/catch)
+- optimizing fuzzer statement - break properties vs checking for overflow -